JoaoF17/Python_projects/README.md

 ## Higher Lower game
 Game to choose between 2 options, in this case who has the highest following on social media.

+## Coffee Machine
+Simple script for a coffee machine